andreasmhallberg/readingnotes/Ibrahim, 1983. Linguistic Distance and Literacy in Arabic.md

 Discusses negative effects of diglossia on literacy.
 507

-- Learning how to read in Arabic is both new language *and* graphical representation.
+- Learning how to read in Arabic is to learn both a new language *and* a graphical representation.
 508

 - Diglossia is a continuum (El-Hassan 1977) for the highly educated, but for not highly educated it is a dichotomy [i.e. Ferguson's classical diglossia].
 509

 - Icraab: "teaching/learning Arabic is often equated with teaching/learning grammar, which in turn is equated with teaching/learning the system of grammatical inflection."
 512

 - "spoken Arabic is considered to be unworthy of the label 'language' but rather a nameless verbal corruption."
+512
-512 The study of spoken Arabic is suspect.
+  - The study of spoken Arabic is suspect.
 513

 - Extremely rare to hear someone read without interference from spoken language.
 512